oracle-livelabs/developer/rest-services-for-adb-appDevLive/rest-enable-objects/rest-enable-objects.md

     ![Create Modules slider with all info, left click create](./images/rest-27.png)

-6. Click the **+ Create Handler** button on the right of the page, just below our newly created template just as we did before.
+6. Click the **+ Create Handler** button on the right of the page, located below our newly created template just as we did before.

     ![Left click the + Create Handler button](./images/rest-28.png)